Polyfrost/essential-gradle-toolkit/README.md

     // work.
 In particular it also applies `com.replaymod.preprocess`.
     // In addition it primarily also provides a `platform` extension which you can use in this build script
-    // to get the version and mod loader of the current project. id("gg.essential.multi-version")
+    // to get the version and mod loader of the current project. id("cc.polyfrost.multi-version")
-    // If you do not care too much about the details, you can just apply essential-gradle-toolkits' defaults for
+    // If you do not care too much about the details, you can just apply polyfrost-gradle-toolkits' defaults for
     // Minecraft, fabric-loader, forge, mappings, etc. versions.
     // You can also overwrite some of these if need be.
-See the `gg.essential.defaults.loom` README section.
+See the `cc.polyfrost.defaults.loom` README section.
-    // Otherwise you'll need to configure those as usual for (architectury) loom. id("gg.essential.defaults")
+    // Otherwise you'll need to configure those as usual for (architectury) loom. id("cc.polyfrost.defaults")
 }

 dependencies {
-    // If you are depending on a multi-version library following the same scheme as the Essential libraries (that is
+    // If you are depending on a multi-version library following the same scheme as the polyfrost libraries (that is
-    // e.g. `elementa-1.8.9-forge`), you can `toString` `platform` directly to get the respective artifact id. modImplementation("gg.essential:elementa-$platform:428") }
+    // e.g. `elementa-1.8.9-forge`), you can `toString` `platform` directly to get the respective artifact id. modImplementation("cc.polyfrost:elementa-$platform:428") }

 tasks.processResources {